 Things feel uncertain right now.
-The novel coronavirus is impacting our daily lives, from school closures and the workplace to our health.
+The novel coronavirus is tangibly impacting our daily lives, from school closures and the workplace to our health.
 Even the world's most sophisticated economic forecasting models didn’t necessarily foresee something like this occurring.
+The world is unpredictable.

 So, what can we do in a world that’s changing so quickly?
 We do our very best to anticipate uncertainty.